massivemadness/Squircle-CE/README.md

 editor.suggestionAdapter = AutoCompleteAdapter(this)
 ```

-You can enable/disable suggestions dynamically by changing the `codeCompletion` parameter in editor's [Config](#config).
+You can enable/disable suggestions dynamically by changing the `codeCompletion` parameter in [EditorConfig](#configuration).

 **UPD:** If you having an issues with the popup position (e.g vertical offset), this might be solved by explicitly setting [android:dropDownAnchor](https://developer.android.com/reference/android/widget/AutoCompleteTextView#attr_android:dropDownAnchor) in XML.